EMPLOYMENT LAW NEWS

 • West Hollywood

-Each of the incorporated cities listed above will update this July as well.
-In addition to the standard minimum wage rates, several cities in LA County passed their own hotel worker minimum wage ordinances updating on July 1, specifically the City of Los Angeles, Glendale, Long Beach, Santa Monica, and West Hollywood.
+Each of the incorporated cities listed above updates in July as well.
+In addition to standard minimum wage rates, several cities in Los Angeles County enacted their own hotel worker minimum wage ordinances that update on July 1, including the City of Los Angeles, Glendale, Long Beach, Santa Monica, and West Hollywood.

-Employers should further note that they are prohibited from taking tip credits under California’s minimum wage law.
-Therefore, both regular and tipped employees in unincorporated LA County should receive at least $17.81, effective July 1, 2025.
+Employers should also note that they are prohibited from taking tip credits under California’s minimum wage law.
+Therefore, both regular and tipped employees in unincorporated Los Angeles County must receive at least $18.47, effective July 1, 2026.

 Minimum Wage Management.
 Simplified.

-Employers with locations in LA County should be aware of the multiple rates that may apply, whether at the state, county, or city level.
-Applying the incorrect minimum wage rate creates significant wage and hour compliance risks for employers, so location-specific minimum wage rate management is a great solution for tracking and adjusting wage rates in complex areas like LA County.
+Employers with locations in Los Angeles County should be aware of the multiple rates that may apply, whether at the state, county, or city level.
+Applying an incorrect minimum wage rate creates significant wage and hour compliance risksso location-specific minimum wage rate management is a great solution to help employers track and adjust wage rates in complex areas like Los Angeles County.

 This Employment Law News blog is intended for market awareness only, it is not to be used for legal advice or counsel.